 The traditional telecommunications model struggles to scale beyond the realm of the individual consumer.
 Mobile data use generally stays within local and regional areas, resulting in additional costs for the international traveler.

 Most smartphone users are locked into their data options, and end up using either too much or too little.
 Any unused data is returned to the network.
 Not only is the consumer losing money, but also telcos are losing revenue due to expensive routings between foreign and local telcos.
 Given that mobile data use is growing exponentially every year, this is a missed financial opportunity.
-According to a study by Cisco, 2016 saw approximately 7.2 billion gigabytes of mobile data use.
+According to a study, 2016 saw approximately 7.2 billion gigabytes of mobile data use.
 This pales in comparison to the projected 77 billion gigabytes that will be used in 2022.

 Cisco’s mobile data growth forecasts for 2017 to 2022 (Source: Cisco)